 Masser, who has produced “The Greatest Love of All” and “Saving All My Love for You,” wrote and produced “You’re Still My Man,” and “Didn’t We Almost Have It All,” which became Whitney’s fifth consecutive number one hit.
 In addition Arista Records recording artist Kashif produced, “Where You Are,” and the only newcomer, Jellybean Benitez, produced “Love Will Save the Day.”

 She has had a long commitment to the United Negro College Fund and appeared at the UNCF tribute to Sammy Davis, Jr. in honor of his 65th anniversary in show business.
 Also, in her only concert appearance in 19HS, she performed at Madison Square Garden, raising a quarter of a million dollars for UNCF.
-Most recently, the UNCF bestowed their founders award upon Whitney in recognition of her support.
-She has also appeared in two major AIDS benefits, including Arista Records’ recent 15th anniversary show at Radio City and for The Warwick Foundation.
+The UNCF bestowed their founders award upon Whitney in recognition of her support.
+She also appeared in two major AIDS benefits, including Arista Records’ 15th anniversary show at Radio City and for The Warwick Foundation.

-In January of this year, Whitney toured Japan, to sold-out crowds in seven cities.
-She is currently in the studio recording her third album set for release this fall.
+In January of 1990, Whitney toured Japan, to sold-out crowds in seven cities.